siusoon/The-Spinning-Wheel-of-Life/README.md

 3/ go to the playlist

-4/ Turn on Processing and run SpiningWheelofLife
+4/ Turn on Processing and run Spining Wheel of Life

 #Procedures on Pi
 1/ use 'sudo processing' to turn on processing